Video title

 Joshimath (1,890M) to Dhak (2,090M) to Guling (2,857M)

-Time Taken: 30 min drive + 5 hour trek
+Duration: 30 min drive + 5 hours trek

 Today is a short day.
 So, there is no need for a rushed morning.
 We leave after a warm breakfast.
 Please note that the breakfast for today is not included in the expense, so participants will need to arrange for their own meal.
 The city of Joshimath is a focal point for many places in the region, such as Valley of Flowers, Hemkund Sahib and even the temple of Badrinath.
 That is to say that it sees a lot of tourists and hence is not short of facilities.